 “You sure you don’t want a piece of pie or something?”
 There were hints of a twang in her voice.
 Life had taken a coarse sheet of sandpaper to the velvety ping he’d remembered hearing when she spoke.
-Like her voice, she was rougher, but she’d seemed to have maintained the essentials.
+Like her voice, she seemed to have gotten rougher.

 “What you got?”

 She swung around and pointed at the case with the end of a pen she’d pulled from her hair.
 “The cherry and apple tart are fresh.
-Lemon meringue is a day old.
+Lemon meringue’s a few days old.
 Oh, and of course we have the red, white, and blueberry.”

 “Yeah give me that one.
 America, right?”

-She rolls her eyes.
-Derek cannot determine whether or not the gesture is meant to be sarcastic.
+She rolled her eyes.
+Derek could not determine whether or not the gesture was meant to be sarcastic.
 That she still didn’t seem to recognize him made him wonder at the significance of his homecoming.
 He wondered if he was still relevant, if he was supposed to be here.
 If he just going to be a stranger here, why not move to another place and take up being a stranger there?
 The notion left his head as soon as the plate of pie fell into his periphery.

 That settled that, he thought as he unrolled the napkin.
-Derek Jordan is no stranger here.
+Derek Jordan was no stranger here.

-Coffee and pie diminished.
-Parting words were exchanged with his waitress as he rose from the swiveling stool and wiped his hands on the front of his shorts.
+The coffee and pie diminished.
+Parting words were exchanged with Kelly as he rose from the swiveling stool and wiped his hands on the front of his shorts.
 And so he drove.
-With the senses on high alert thanks to the sugar and caffeine buzz he had on, he popped into second gear and pulled onto the interstate in search of another town he knew less well where he might find some roads to wheel around on for the rest of the afternoon.
+With senses on high alert thanks to the sugar and caffeine buzz he had on, he popped into second gear and pulled onto the interstate in search of another town he knew less well where he might find some roads to wheel around on for the rest of the afternoon.
 It had been years since he drove a car out here.
-He hadn’t realized it before now, but driving was one of the most exciting pastimes in the area.
-Not only that, it was necessary.
+He hadn’t realized before now, but driving was one of the most exciting pastimes in these parts.
+And it was necessary.
 He had become accustomed to stepping outside and just plain walking to wherever he needed to be.
 This luxury had its downside, of course, as the lack of privacy, silence, nature, and serenity were at times taxing on his reclusive mind.
 He had stretched himself to live in a place where commutes were not measured in miles, where he’d been forced to travel publically, to notice and to be notice.
-The contrast of moving back to where seclusion is the norm, both in housing and in transportation, was a sensation Derek welcomed with suspicion.
+The contrast of moving back to where seclusion is the norm, both in housing and in transportation, was a sensation Derek welcomed but not without suspicion.
 He could not outline it in detail, but he had changed significantly since he last lived in these parts.
-This was a maturation of sorts, a shift in ideals or morals, which he was not aware of until he returned to he land from whence he came.
+This was a maturation of sorts, a shift in ideals or morals, which he was not aware of until he returned to the land from whence he came.

-“Get out of your head, Jordan,” he said aloud, forcing the audibility of his voice to jolt him from the meditative stasis.
+“Get out of your head, Jordan,” he said aloud, forcing the audibility of his voice to jolt him from a meditative stasis.